BDC Hamburger Icon

 These key customer behavior variables are warning signals that you might lose a customer, allowing you to intervene and potentially save the account.
 Once you have a clear idea of your customers’ behavior patterns, you can determine if you’re on the right track or if your customer experience strategies need an overhaul.

-CRM supports customer retention by:
+CRM software supports customer retention by helping you do the following:

-• Plotting the customer’s journey
+• Plot the customer’s journey

-• Allowing you to personalize offers and correspondence
+• Personalize offers and correspondence

-• Follow up with customers who ask for support.
+• Follow up with customers who ask for support

-• Request online reviews.
+• Request online reviews

 CRM and email marketing services make it easier than ever to personalize your communications so customers feel prioritized and important.
 CRM systems store data about purchases, customer preferences and customer support history.
 You can leverage this data to launch email marketing campaigns with timely and personalized content for customers, including subject lines that address them by name.
 Customers are more likely to pay attention when they see a personal touch in marketing communications.